-Some of our news items deserve a second chance.
-Here's one from August that, when we look back will probably be remembered as when something new happened in AI.
-I suppose you say that the unreasonable effectiveness of OpenAI's GPT language program is just a special case of the unreasonable effectiveness of Deep Learning but ... it is so much more shocking.
+I suppose you can say that the unreasonable effectiveness of OpenAI's GPT language program is just a special case of the unreasonable effectiveness of Deep Learning but ... it is so much more shocking.

 The most important thing to say is that GPT-3 doesn't implement any great new idea.
 It's a neural network with lots of layers, an interesting architecture, and lots and lots of parameters.
 It is bigger not different.
 This seems to be the overall lesson of neural networks.
 Back in the 1980s we thought that neural networks might be the solution, but the computing power that was available limited what could be implemented to a small number of layers and a modest number of neurons.
 Put simply, things sort of worked but not well enough.
 Pioneers such as Geoffrey Hinton continued to believe in neural networks and expended a lot of energy on finding ways of making networks easier to train.
 As it turned out much of this work wasn't really necessary because as computing power grew it became evident that deep neural networks were working all along.
 It's just we need to implement bigger networks and use lots more data and time to train them.
 You could sum this up by saying that we were always on the right track; its just we didn't, or rather couldn't think, big enough.